Home Buying FAQ & Tips for Ocean City, MD and surrounding MD & DE Beach areas

 Why is it important to work with a local Ocean City Realtor?

 Choosing to work with a local Ocean City, MD REALTOR® is one of the most important decisions you'll make when you're looking to buy Ocean City homes for sale, in addition to which property you decide to purchase!
-A local REALTOR® like myself, lives, works, and enjoys everyday life here at the beach year round.
-So, it's only natural that I would know the Ocean City real estate market, Ocean Pines and Delware beach real estate market better than a REALTOR® who does not live here.
+A local REALTOR® like ourselves, lives, works, and enjoys everyday life here at the beach year round.
+So, it's only natural that we would know the Ocean City real estate market, Ocean Pines and Delaware beach real estate market better than a REALTOR® who does not live here.
 Considering that there are over 1,000 different condo buildings in Ocean City alone, an experienced local Realtor will know what amenities the condo buildings will have to offer and which locations or specific buildings may fit your family needs.

 Also, an Ocean City real estate agent has knowledge of many little-known facts, such as if a building has timeshares in it (that would exclude it from Conventional Financing) or is the building a seasonal building (these buildings can close down 2-4 months of the year).
 An Ocean City REALTOR® will also fully understand the Ocean City real estate market dynamics, which will help the buyer be able to negotiate the best price possible when purchasing.

 If you represent me as my Buyers Agent, do I pay you a commission?

 The short answer is no, you do not pay a commission.
 When an owner decides to sell, they can hire a REALTOR®, which now becomes their sellers agent.
 The owner and sellers agent agree on a listing commission amount prior to listing the property for sale.
 Through the Multiple Listing Service (MLS®), the Sellers Agent Brokerage offers a portion of the listing commission to the Buyers Agent Brokerage.
 So, the buyers are not responsible for paying their buyers agent commission because it is paid by the sellers thru the MLS®.